-Moses La Fountain: The Return of a Long-Lost Father
+Moses La Fountain: The Long Life of a Dead Father

 by Bruno George

 No one alive today knows why Jessica Katherine La Fountain, née Shirley, told her son that his father was dead.
 By the time her son could talk, she had told him again and again that when he was just a year old, his father died in a train wreck.
 The truth was that she had divorced her husband, not buried him.

 It was 1905, and Jessica may have found it easier to live as a widow than as a divorcee, especially with an infant son in tow.
 The blunt “fact” of her husband’s tragic and violent and obliterative death must have served to ward off questions.
 Then too, research has not yet turned up legal record of a divorce.
 Conveniently dead, Moses La Fountain became the far more elegant “Moïse de la Fontaine,” a Frenchified name containing the crucial nobiliary particle “de,” and this Jessica passed on to her son, Clifford Douglas de la Fontaine.
 He grew up believing he was fatherless.

 The death of her husband couldn’t hold Jessica down for long.
 She was said to be a great beauty, and she reinvented herself again and again, in Maine and New York and California and London, reaching her highest social height when she pitched up in the mid-1920s as the wife of an Army psychiatrist, a man with the rank of colonel.